-As we head into the winter months, please take note of our inclement weather policy:If Fairfax County Public Schools are closed, ALI classes are canceled.
-If schools have a delayed opening, we will hold classes at the regularly scheduled time.
+If Fairfax County Public Schools are closed, ALI classes are canceled.
+If schools have a delayed opening, classes are held at the regularly scheduled time.

 Mail completed registration form with payment, payable to “JCCNV,” to Jewish Community Center of Northern Virginia, 8900 Little River Turnpike, Fairfax, VA 22031.